 Finding the Right Whole Life Insurance Policy

-Whole life insurance — a type of permanent policy — may be an option for people looking for a death benefit in addition to a cash value component that can be accessed while they are living.
+Whole life insurance — a type of permanent policy — may be an option for people looking for a death benefit in addition to cash value that can be accessed while they are living.

 Whole Life Benefits

 Whole life insurance includes a few benefits that those in the market for a policy might find attractive:

 - Lifetime coverage – Term life insurance expires after the term ends.
 If you outlive your policy, your designated beneficiaries don't receive a payout.
 If your policy can be renewed, it may be more expensive.
 Whole life insurance stays in effect for your entire life (as long as you pay your premiums on time and in full).